-Once again, big changes are hitting the digital marketing and SEO world.
+Once again, big changes have hit the digital marketing and SEO world.
 This time, it’s the departure of Universal Analytics in favor of Google’s next-generation solution Google Analytics 4 (GA4).
-Universal Analytics will stop processing new data on July 1, 2023, marking the end of an era for Google Analytics.
+Universal Analytics stopped processing new data on July 1, 2023, marking the end of an era for Google Analytics.

 When Google officially announced the release of GA4 in October 2020—although GA4 had already been out for over a year under the “App + Web” moniker—it became clear that the demise of Universal Analytics was inevitable.

 As the internet changes and user behavior evolves, analytics properties must adapt accordingly.
 Otherwise, marketers can’t count on the accurate data essential for savvy decision-making.
 As such, GA4 marks a significant departure from Universal Analytics.

 If you have yet to set up your new GA4 property, there’s no time like the present.
 Although it might seem like a significant change (and it is), there are many reasons to be excited about it.
 Here’s what you should know about the transition, the key differences between GA4 vs Universal Analytics, and the benefits you can expect once your new GA4 property is up and running.